awsdocs/aws-php-developers-guide/doc_source/s3-encryption-client.rst

    :description: Client-side encryption for the Amazon S3 client with the AWS SDK for PHP version 3.
    :keywords: AWS SDK for PHP version 3 constructor, AWS SDK for PHP version 3 client configuration

-The |sdk-php| provides an ``S3EncryptionClientV2``.
 With client-side encryption, data is encrypted and decrypted directly in your environment.
 This means that this data is encrypted before it's transferred to |S3|, and you don’t rely on an external service to handle encryption for you.
 For new implementations, we suggest the use of ``S3EncryptionClientV2`` over the deprecated ``S3EncryptionClient``.
-Older implementations still using ``S3EncryptionClient`` should attempt to migrate.
+It is recommended that older implementations still using ``S3EncryptionClient`` attempt to migrate.
-``S3EncryptionClientV2`` maintains support for decrypting data that was encrypted using the legacy ``S3EncryptionClient``.
+``S3EncryptionClientV2`` maintains support for decrypting data that was encrypted using the legacy ``S3EncryptionClient`` through using the security profile 'V2_AND_LEGACY' as outlined below.

 The |sdk-php| implements :KMS-dg:`envelope encryption <workflow>` and uses `OpenSSL <https://www.openssl.org/>`_ for its encrypting and